Battle of Antietam: A. P. Hill arrives

 A. P. Hill's division arrived at 3:30 p.m.
 Hill divided his column, with two brigades moving southeast to guard his flank and the other three, about 2,000 men, moving to the right of Toombs's brigade and preparing for a counterattack.
-At 3:40 p.m., Brig.
-Gen. Maxcy Gregg's brigade of South Carolinians attacked the 16th Connecticut on Rodman's left flank in the cornfield of farmer John Otto.
+At 3:40 p.m., Brigadier General Maxcy Gregg's brigade of South Carolinians attacked the 16th Connecticut on Rodman's left flank in the cornfield of farmer John Otto.
 The Connecticut men had been in service for only three weeks, and their line disintegrated with 185 casualties.
 The 4th Rhode Island came up on the right, but they had poor visibility amid the high stalks of corn, and they were disoriented because many of the Confederates were wearing Union uniforms captured at Harpers Ferry.
 They also broke and ran, leaving the 8th Connecticut far out in advance and isolated.
 They were enveloped and driven down the hills toward Antietam Creek.
 A counterattack by regiments from the Kanawha Division fell short.

 The IX Corps had suffered casualties of about 20% but still possessed twice the number of Confederates confronting them.
 Unnerved by the collapse of his flank, Burnside ordered his men all the way back to the west bank of the Antietam, where he urgently requested more men and guns.
 McClellan was able to provide just one battery.
 He said, "I can do nothing more.
 I have no infantry."
 In fact, however, McClellan had two fresh corps in reserve, Porter's V and Franklin's VI, but he was too cautious, concerned he was greatly outnumbered and that a massive counterstrike by Lee was imminent.
 Burnside's men spent the rest of the day guarding the bridge they had suffered so much to capture.